 Miwok Stables Center is an equestrian center providing public trail rides, lessons, summer camps, clinics, boarding, open houses and outreach programs in GGNRA's historic ranch in Tennessee Valley.www.miwokstablescenter.org

-NatureBridge provides hands-on environmental science programs for youth.
-These residential programs connect students to the wonder and science of nature and inspire the stewards of tomorrow. www.naturebridge.org/golden-gate
+NatureBridge fosters environmental literacy to sustain our planet.
+Through hands-on environmental science programs in national parks, we connect students to the wonder and science of nature and inspire the stewards of tomorrow. www.naturebridge.org/golden-gate

 Ocean Riders preserves history and honors legacy by offering sustainable horse boarding, preserving park lands, and educating people about land and watershed stewardship. www.oceanridersofmarin.org